Cohiba Behike – A Brief History

 In those days information about the brand was scant.
 For example we had no idea that Cohiba had already existed for 16 years, since 1966, nor that it had been reserved for the Cuban President’s personal consumption and for his gifts to foreign Heads of State.

-Our first shipments did not arrive until 1984, but, in anticipation, we were able to obtain a few Lanceros, one of the original three Cohiba sizes, from time to time by rather a circuitous route.
+Our first shipments did not arrive until 1984, but, in anticipation, we were able to obtain a few Lanceros, one of the original three Cohiba sizes, from time to time.

 By 1984 we had learnt that the name Cohiba was a word used by Cuba’s indigenous inhabitants, the Taino Indians, to describe a roll of dry leaves, which they lit up and smoked as part of a religious ritual.
 Cohiba, therefore, was the first name for a cigar – in Cuba at any rate.